 3. Start a new bokashi bin.
 Note that the bokashi process can be carried out in any airtight container.
 Thus, if your 5-gallon Food Cycle bucket fills up, you can continue layering your kitchen waste and bokashi bran in any other airtight container you have available-- large mason jars work great!
 This can be added to your empty bucket once Food Cycle services resume.

 4. Bury your organic materials in your yard.
 Once the kitchen waste in your bucket has fermented for 2 weeks undisturbed (freeze or ferment in another container while you wait), it can be trenched to decompose and enrich your home soil; read more about the process here.

 When selecting a location to trench, keep in mind that some dogs are attracted to the smell of the fermented matter and may try to dig it up.
 If you don't have yard space, trenching can also be done on your patio or balcony using a large container and soil or potting mix; view step-by-step instructions here.

 As mentioned, one benefit of the bokashi process is that it can sit, unopened, for extended periods of time.
 If you aren't able to process your food waste with any of the above methods, top off your full bucket with bokashi bran, close the bucket securely (but not so tight you can’t reopen it) and tuck it away.
-We will happily process all buckets as soon as we are able to resume Food Cycle operations!

 We are so grateful for your ongoing commitment to Solana Center and we appreciate your support for public safety at this critical time.
-We will let you know as soon as we are able to accept Food Cycle buckets again.

 If you have any questions, please reach out to us at firstname.lastname@example.org.